Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 When a key is queried using get, or updated with insert, that key will move to the front of the least recently used list and live for longer in cache.

-Requires template arguments for key and value and an argument for initial max capacity.
+Requires template arguments for key and value and a **std::size_t** for initial max capacity.

 #### key_type
 The type of the key.